-- Approve the National Agreement for Industry in Catalonia with a clear goal of leading the transformation to Industry 4.0 based on the circular economy. - Strengthen measures to support entrepreneurship. - Guarantee access to finance for start-ups.
+- Approve the National Agreement for Industry in Catalonia with a clear aim at leading the transformation to Industry 4.0 based on the circular economy. - Strengthen measures to support entrepreneurship. - Guarantee access to finance for start-ups. - Provide educational opportunities in line with labour market requirements [see SDG #4 on education].